jocasantos/terraform-local-and-remote-state/README.md

-## Setting Terraform with a Remote State (S3 Bucket)
+## Setting Terraform with a Remote State (S3 Bucket and DynamoDB)

-To set up Terraform with a remote state stored in an Amazon S3 bucket, follow these steps:
+To set up Terraform with a remote state stored in an Amazon S3 bucket enhanced by DynamoDB (locking feature), follow these steps:

 1. **Configure Backend:**